CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Discovered Skill Archive

 \section{Discovered Skill Archive}

-In the following we present the skill archive discovered during one of the three runs, consisting of 93 discovered and 3 expert provided skills (\texttt{FindTree, FindLake, FindCow}).
-The skills where discovered over 100 iterations of skill proposal and agent training.
+In the following we present the skill archive discovered during one of the three runs, consisting of 93 discovered SHARPs.
+The skills were discovered over 100 iterations of skill proposal and agent training.